 Emotion plays a significant role in property investment.
 The thrill of the hunt, the fear of missing out (FOMO), or the attachment to a specific property can overshadow objective judgment.
 Successful property investors, however, manage to balance emotion with pragmatism.
 They recognize the emotional pull but do not let it dictate their investment choices.

 Embracing Spartan’s core value of remaining “dispassionately objective” can be the antidote to these natural human tendencies.
 By acknowledging the natural inclination towards risk avoidance and emotional decision-making, investors can focus on what truly matters: the data, the trends, and the proven processes that yield consistent returns.
 Spartan champions this approach, highlighting that “while we are all prone to these same weaknesses, we’ve built a business based on remaining dispassionately objective.”
-This philosophy underlines the importance of detaching from transient emotions and adhering to established strategies that have proven successful over time.
+This philosophy underlines the importance of detaching from transient emotions and adhering to established strategies that have proven successful.

 Case study insight